MUSICContact me for scores and parts

 ‘Another Orpheus sings again, and loves and weeps and dies’ – Shelley, ‘Hellas’

-First performance to come in July 2017 with the Musicians of All Saints
+First performance in July 2017 with the Musicians of All Saints

 Score and parts available from Comus Edition.